Parks and Recreation

 For sign up information on specific seasonal sports please select the "Sport Programs" tab on the left side of this page.
 Information on sports offered throughout the year will be listed.

 Lynch Gym, located at 1575 Northampton Street, has a free open gym on Mondays-Fridays from 3:30 - 5:30 PM.
 The open gym is for school aged students from grades 7-12.
 Open gym is monitored by Parks & Recreation employees.
-Recreational volleyball is also held on Friday nights at Lynch Gym from 6:30 - 9:30.
+Recreational volleyball is also held on Friday nights at Lynch Gym from 6:30 - 9:00.
 The cost for volleyball is $2/person.
+The last day of basketball open gym is Friday, April 25, 2014.

 No posts found.